hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

     Group Name.
 Unique within the owning domain.

+**Note:** Domain management is not available using the Helion OpenStack Dashboard.
+You can use the [API](#API) or [CLI](#CLI) for domain management instead.
+Also, any user and associated with a Domain will not be able to login to Horizon.

 ### Project ### {#project}

 A collection of HP service subscriptions and/or resources (Compute, Object Storage, etc).
 Also called *tenant*.
 Each project name must be unique in the associated domain.